 Arrange tables in an U-shape or L-shape

 The U-shape, around the outer walls of your garage, will allow shoppers to walk around and people to push strollers through.
-If your garage is large enough, you can put a table or two in the middle, but try to keep at least two people-widths of space between the outer U and anything in the middle.
+If your garage is large enough, you can put a table or two in the middle, but remember that shoppers need to be able to stay six feet apart at all times.
+Make sure there’s enough space between the outer U and anything in the middle.

 If your garage is small, position tables on two walls to form an L-shape.
 This will still give with enough room for people to walk past others shoppers.